 The mission of the SHSU IRB is to protect the rights and welfare of human research subjects conducted or supported by SHSU.
 To accomplish this, the IRB shall review, approve the initiation of, conduct periodic review, and monitor research involving human subjects.

-- CITI Training Instructions
+Complete your CITI Training

 - IRB Determination Request Form